dematerializ/dematerializ.github.io/_news/announcement_15.md

 Seminar on the _Study on the thermodynamics and kinetics of single crystal, Ni-based superalloys at high temperatures with experimental measurements and simulations_
-Inited by the Department of Materials Science and Engineering, University of Sheffield, UK.
+Invited by the Department of Materials Science and Engineering, University of Sheffield, UK.